borgesash/cp4i/README.md

       `READY`

 2. Install MQ Operator (2-5 mins):
+    _Note: Alternate approach to install Operators is using the Red Hat OpenShift console UI_

    a.
 Create a Subscription for the MQ operator using the example file.
 Save the file as mq-subscription.yaml

 ```yaml annotate